karishev/introtoim/May27/README.md

-# Simple work of Art
+# Simple work of Art!

 This is assignment wasn't really hard, I just tried to adjust the sizes and making some changes with the numbers I chose.
 The only thing I didn't understand is why some of the curves are not visible.
 I left them like that.